SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 For a full decription of parameters, please see: [optimization parameters](../workflow/optimize.md#On-Algorithmic-Parameters).
 All the keys of in this parameter dictionary correspond to the [XML tags](../workflow/optimize.md#xml-parameter-file), except for `"normal_weight"` that sets the `<attribute_scales>` of the surface normal vector.

 ### [Analysis of Results](../workflow/analyze.md)
-The resulting correspondence points from optimzation can be viewed and anlayzed in **ShapeWorks Studio**.
+The resulting correspondence points from optimization can be viewed and analyzed in **ShapeWorks Studio**.
 This is a Qt and VTK-based graphical user interface (GUI), that allows visualizing the correspondence model for each shape sample where particle coloring is used to reflect correspondence among shapes.
 After optimization, the use cases create and open an `analyze.xml` file for viewing the results in Studio.
-Studio opens automatically when the use case is done running.
+Studio opens automatically when the use case finishes running.

 <p><video src="https://sci.utah.edu/~shapeworks/doc-resources/mp4s/studio_scroll.mp4" autoplay muted loop controls style="width:100%"></p>

-This `anaylze.xml` file can be reopened at anytime after running the use case for subsequent analysis by calling `ShapeworksStudio analyze.xml`.
-For a full description of how to analyze results in Studio, see: [Analyzing Results](../workflow/analyze.md).
+This `anaylze.xml` file can be reopened at any time after running the use case for subsequent analysis by calling `ShapeworksStudio analyze.xml`.
+For a full description of how to analyze results in Studio, see [Analyzing Results](../workflow/analyze.md).